Parking & Transit

 There are over a dozen ways to get here including by bus, bike, rideshare, and walking.
 Each can be used in a clean way to ensure a Short North Safe visit.
 Choose your favorite and we’ll see you soon!

-With over 40 routes serving the Greater Columbus area, your travels here by bus can prove economical and a safe way to travel to and from the District:
+With over 40 routes serving the Greater Columbus area, your travels to the Short North Arts District by bus can prove an economical and safe way to travel to and from the District:

 - Bus stops are sanitized three to six times daily throughout the Short North Arts District